JMRI Code: Building with IntelliJ IDEA

 - Click "OK" to complete the configuration setup.

 - To run a debug session, start by opening a .java file and set a Breakpoint on a line in your

 code by clicking in the left margin of the central edit pane:

 - We're now ready to start a Debug session by clicking the Bug button at the top right, making sure our

-- After a short while, at the bottom of the main IntelliJ IDE interface, the Debug pane appears, stopping
+- After a while, at the bottom of the main IntelliJ IDE interface, the Debug pane appears, stopping

-just before your Breakpoint (or some previous error):
+just before your Breakpoint or an Exception:

 - Inspect the current values of the active variables, and click the Step Into button to execute 1 line of

 A further explanation of this pane and debugging in general can be found in the

 If your code was not compiled just before debugging, the source and class files might be out of sync, so be sure to build first.
 As described above, you could add that to your Debug Configuration too, but it does take extra time before each run.